jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

-* The not gate is a little different from the and/or gates
+* The NOT gate is a little different from the AND/OR gates

 .. figure:: not_gate_with_transistors.png
     :width: 500 px
     :align: center

-    Not gate with a transistor.
+    NOT gate with a transistor.
 When the transistor is turned "on", the circuit's voltage will drop to neutral as ground would be directly connected to the output.